-The best-known acid-jazz band is Us3, whose album Hand on the Torch was a worldwide hit.
-The band’s use of samples from Thelonious Monk, Art Blakey, Herbie Hancock, Grant Green, Horace Silver, and many more brought acid jazz to the mainstream.
+The best-known acid-jazz band is Us3, whose album, Hand on the Torch, was a worldwide hit.
+The band’s use of samples from Thelonious Monk, Art Blakey, Herbie Hancock, Grant Green, Horace Silver, and many more artists brought acid jazz into the mainstream.
 Thanks to bands like Us3, acid jazz has exerted a lasting influence on the world of music.

 Rahsaan Kelly, Kobie Powell: rap; Gerard Presencer: trumpet; Dennis Rollins: trombone; Mike Smith: tenor sax; Ed Jones: soprano, tenor sax; Tony Remy: guitar; Matt Cooper: piano | Guest Tukka Yoot: rap.